 Prior to Stage One, prospective adopters should be given an explanation of the statutory duty on the agency to conduct checks into their background and into the background of any other adult members of their household.
 It should be made clear that the prospective adopters will not be able to proceed to Stage Two where criminal record checks identify them or an adult member of their household as having been convicted of a specified offence or police caution in respect of a specified offence.

 - An offence against a child/ any offence involving bodily injury to a child, other than an offence of common assault or battery;

 - An offence relating to indecent images of children under the age of 16;

 - Sexual offences of rape; assault by penetration; causing a person to engage in sexual activity without consent; sexual activity/causing or inciting sexual activity/inducement, threat or deception to procure sexual activity with a person with a mental disorder impeding choice.

-Where the prospective adopter's full history cannot be ascertained by conducting a criminal record check and other background checks (for example, where they have lived abroad for an extended period a Certificate of Good Conduct should be sought), a decision should be taken as to whether to carry out any other checks or take up additional references.
+Where the prospective adopter's full history cannot be ascertained by conducting a criminal record check and other background checks (for example, where they have lived abroad for an extended period) a Certificate of Good Conduct or the equivalent should be sought and a decision should be taken as to whether to carry out any other checks or take up additional reference which verify the applicant's time overseas.
 The agency should ensure it has sufficient information to justify continuing with Stage One but not delay the approval process.
 If it decides not to proceed, it should provide the prospective adopter with a clear written explanation of the reasons why.

 The agency may not consider a prospective adopter suitable to adopt a child if they or any adult member of their household has been convicted of a specified offence committed at 18 or over, or has received a police caution in respect of a specified offence which they admitted at the time the caution was given.
 In such circumstances the agency must notify the prospective adopter in writing, with reasons, without delay.